 To me, forgiveness means to give up the desire and power to punish.

 Research tells us that forgiveness helps us live happier and healthier lives.
-Indeed, if you give up your desire to punish someone for their wrongdoings, you become closer to peace in return.
+Indeed, if you give up your desire to punish someone for their wrongdoings, you, in turn, feel closer to peace.

 You may feel as though you’ve been burned, battered, lied to, or walked on, but you always retain your power of choice.
 You always have the ability to choose love over revenge and peace over suffering, no matter how many times you’ve been hurt and no matter how much time has passed.